 California is often conflated with its lengthy coastline, but for snowbirds who don’t want a beach-centric lifestyle, the inland parts of the Golden State are full of possibilities.
 The towns and cities scattered throughout inland California are meccas of laid-back yet upscale culture and cuisine.

-In the north are the famously beautiful wine country destinations of the Napa and Sonoma Valleys.
+In the north, you can find famously beautiful wine country destinations in the Napa and Sonoma Valleys.
 Further south, the desert towns of the Coachella Valley—like Palm Springs, Palm Desert, Indian Wells, Rancho Mirage and La Quinta—offer numerous golf courses, boutiques, galleries and spas.
 Anywhere snowbirds flock in California will likely be convenient to:

 • Airports